johngage/voteA/content/criticalinf/overview.md

-This site considers a small, but vital area of our national infrastructure: **the integrity of our voting systems**.
-As we develop forms of journalism to better cover this subset of our infrastructure, we hope to build tools for better coverage of all infrastructure.
+This site considers a subset of our critical national infrastructure: **the integrity of our voting systems**.
+As we develop forms of journalism to cover this small subset of our infrastructure, we hope to build nation-wide trust in new local coverage of all infrastructure, building new tools, new shared analyis, and new local cooperation and trust.

 Journalistic coverage of infrastructure faces a fundamental challenge: **by describing vulnerabilities, do we enable attacks, or do we enable those fighting against attacks?**